K-made/Creditcard-FraudBusters/README.md

 - Imbalanced dataset, with a small number of fraud cases relative to non fraud cases
 - Limited model tuning due to computational power constraints

+##Done to improve:
+- More relevant features engineered to better capture the nuances of the data.
+- Different models experimented including logistic regression,Random Forest and KNN to find the best model for the problem.

 # Conclusions
 - From the analysis done: